PramaAditya/nuxt_template/.docs/vue-chat-persistence.md

 5. New chats receive a provisional, timestamp-based title that is later updated by a lightweight AI model.
 6. From the dialog, a user can load a past chat or navigate to its original page.
 7. Users can navigate between different conversation branches using a pagination-style control (`< 1/3 >`).
+8. Users can delete a message and all of its subsequent messages in a branch.

 ---

 ## 1. Step 1: Database Schema

-The Prisma schema will be updated with more descriptive model names and all necessary fields.
+The Prisma schema will be updated to include a soft-delete flag on messages.

 ```prisma
 // In your prisma/schema.prisma